ampledata/ampledata.github.com/articles/jifx21-4.md

 sent via smartphone application, or spoken aloud through a PTT platform like Orion.

+### Smart Team Communications

+Smart Team and group communications systems are equipped not-only to facilitate real-time messaging between disparate users, but act on those messages at a System level.

+Given a user engaging in team collaboration at various "bandwidths" both physiologically and as a measure of information throughput, can a Smart Team Communications component of a Smart Wireless Mesh act on an end-users message metadata and provide a communications force multiplier.
+Can this Smart Team Communications platform present operational data to other organizational units or command?

-## Conclusion
+## Conclusions

-Using commercial off-the-shelf hardware and open source software it is possible to establish a field expedient Smart Wireless Mesh within a near-austere environment.
-With minimal up-front planning, a Smart Wireless Mesh can be used for unmanned system command & control, real-time multimedia communication, and internet of things or ISR applications.
+Using commercial off-the-shelf hardware & open-source software, it is possible to stand-up a field expedient Smart Wireless Mesh using AREDN.
+This Smart Wireless Mesh provides unmanned systems command & control, group communication support, real-time sensors/IoT, and SA or ISR applications.
+Standards-based network end-points can be used immediately, and others integrated rapidly using Node-RED.
+Integration with Smart Team Communications platforms like Orion and operational intelligence platforms like Splunk enabled expedient knowledge and SA propagation to all users of the Smart Wireless Mesh.

 ## Details